 The Creek ReLeaf program is a multi-year reforestation program assisting with the County’s MS4 permit requirements, and is designed to increase the total amount of forested area within Frederick County, including privately owned lands and public properties.
 Forested lands provide stormwater control, reduce temperature impacts on County streams, and increase wildlife habitat.
-The program provides private landowners with native trees and shrubs planted on their property, 5 years of maintenance to establish the forest stand, and $9,000 per acre for a permanent reforestation easement that will be placed on the planted parcel.
+The program provides private landowners with native trees and shrubs planted on their property, 5 years of maintenance to establish the forest stand, and payment for a permanent reforestation easement that will be placed on the planted parcel.
 After the initial 5 years, the property maintenance reverts to the land owner with County inspections every three years.

 The Creek ReLeaf program anticipates planting a total of 185 acres in the current cycle.

 Interested property owners should do the following prior to applying for the program:

 Determine the area proposed to be reforested

 Know where any easements are located on the property

 Know where the septic field is (if present on property)